Chien-Pao/Chien-Pao/README.md

 * 💬 Bilingual (Russian/English)
   * While I read and write English perfectly, I'm too shy to speak it.
   * I speak Russian as my native language, only in real.
-* 🖥️ I'm using Windows 10 since 2020
-  * Either too lazy or very restricted to buy a new computer

 I forgor what to write next...
 Maybe later.